Striking Cadre Battalions: Campaigns

+1943

+January

 During winter of 1942/43, the UBK carried out preparations for future actions.
 In January 1943, a patrol under Ryszard Reiff (Jacek) set towards Ciechanowiec, where the 1st Striking Partisan Platoon was created.
 After some time, the Platoon was renamed into the 8th Battalion.

+May

-In late May 1943, UBK, with permission of the headquarters of the Home Army, concentrated its forces (200 men) around Wyszkow.
+In late May 1943, UBK, with permission from the Home Army's headquarters, concentrated its forces (200 men) around Wyszków.
 The Germans soon found out about it and surrounded the Poles.
 A skirmish ensued, in which 4 Poles were killed and 8 wounded.
 German losses were estimated at 15 killed and 22 wounded.
-Those who were not caught, divided themselves into two groups and headed north, to Bezirk Bialystok.
-On June 11, 1943, the UBK forces under Major Stanislaw Pieciul (Radecki) of the 4th Battalion engaged the Germans near the village of Pawly (Bielsk Podlaski County).
+Those who were not caught, divided themselves into two groups and headed north, to Bialystok District.
+On June 11, 1943, the UBK forces under Major Stanisław Pieciul (Radecki) of the 4th Battalion engaged the Germans near the village of Pawły (Bielsk County).
 25 Poles and approximately 40 Germans died.